bagaking/commitron/README.md

 commitron install_alias
 ```

-This will add a `cz` alias to your Git configuration.
-Now you can use Commitron
+This writes a `cz` alias to your global Git configuration.
+If you enter
+credentials or an endpoint during `install_alias`, the resulting global alias
+may include `-ak`, `-sk`, or `-endpoint` values in plain text.
+Prefer configuring
+credentials with shell environment variables before installing the alias, and
+decline the prompts for inline credentials unless you intentionally want those
+values embedded in your global Git config.

-by simply typing:
+Now you can use Commitron by simply typing:

 ```bash
 git cz